 Some bridges might require enlarging the holes in the saddle or other minor tweaking.
 See FAQs below for more information on the sizing.

 What does radius mean?
 The radius refers to the shape of the fret board.
 Most are flat.
-Some fret boards are curved from edge to edge (side to side).
-A 12″ radius equals a curve that would match a 24″ diameter circle.
+Some fret boards are curved from edge to edge (side to side or another way to say it, from G to E).
+A 12″ radius is the “standard” and equals a curve that would match a 24″ diameter circle.

 What is the hole spacing?
 The distance between the center points of the “post” holes on my saddles is exactly 2.285 inches.
 Refer to the diagram on Stewart McDonalds website for more detailed measurements by clicking here: StewMac

 What are the “post” hole diameters?
 The holes in my saddle are drilled with a 9/64 inch drill.
 This equates to .140 inches.
 I can enlarge the holes if necessary.
 Put that in the comments space during ordering.

 What is the string groove spacing?
 From the center of the outside G string to the center of the outside E string is approximately 1.625 inches which is equal to 1 5/8 inches.